Carnagion/dissertation/interim/interim.typ

 // - Lack of integration with de-icing
 // - Better results using exact methods instead of heuristic methods

+Traditionally, runway sequencing has been approached using simpler FCFS methods.

 However, CPS may be impractical in situations involving CTOTs or other time window constraints, or mixed-mode operations (i.e. both arrivals and departures on the same runway) where delays between arrivals and departures may differ widely.
 These can require large positional shifts, thereby challenging the tractability of CPS-based approaches @demaere-pruning-rules.

 = Design